-Marchal (founded 1923) is a French manufacturer of automobile lights which was very active in motorsports especially in the 1950s -1980s and especially at the 24 Hours of Le Mans and the Rallye Monte Carlo.
-Many Marchal lights made during the 60s and 70s are appropriate for BMW 2002s.
-Paper labels inside give the week and year of production.
-Model numbers are always molded into the glass, and usually stamped or labeled on the inside of the housings.
+Marchal is a French manufacturer of high quality automobile lights founded in 1923.
+The company was very active in motorsports, especially in the 1950s through the 1980s.
+Marchal lights and sponsor stickers can be seen on many winners of the 24 Hours of Le Mans and the Rallye Monte Carlo.
+There are many Marchal lights made during the 60s and 70s which are appropriate for BMW 2002s.
+The lights are exclusively made in France and paper labels inside the housings give the exact week and year of production.
+Model numbers are always molded into the glass, and usually ink-stamped or labeled inside the lights.

-Marchal had seen great commercial and racing success in the 50s and 60s with their 'FANTASTIC' 660 models and their smaller 640 and 670 series.
-However, these designs, with their distinctive raised center nipple, were looking a little old fashioned by the late 1960s.
+Marchal had seen great commercial and racing successes, mostly with Ferrari, in the 50s and 60s with their famous 'FANTASTIC' 660 model as shown above.
+However, this design, with its distinctive raised center nipple, was looking a little old fashioned by the late 1960s.
 Light bulb technology also changed dramatically with the introduction of IODE Quartz H1, H2, and H3 bulbs.
-In 1965/66 Marchal offered the 'new' H1 bulb in their 'old' Fantastic 660/760 662/762 models.
-However, they were working on brand new light designs and for 1967/68 a flood of new Marchal models were released.
-Some lasted only a few years and some lasted the test of time….
+In 1965 Marchal offered the 'new' H1 bulb in their 'old' Fantastic 660/760 (fog) & 662/762 (long distance) models.
+Also in '65 the 610 and 612 designs were introduced.

 610 & 612 (5.75") clear or yellow